Department of Labor Logo United States Department of Labor

 In the second stage of sampling, classification groups are selected with replacement within the sampled establishments.
 The process uses PPS methodology in which the measure of size is the expected number of items to be selected within each classification group for the establishment.
 The PPS method may result in a given establishment’s classification group being assigned a number of items, as items are selected multiple times based upon the relative proportion of the classification group’s value within the establishment.

-Both raking and selection with replacement are performed in order to control respondent burden while maximizing the quality of price indexes by ensuring sufficient item coverage for the publication of indexes in the three classification systems.
+Both raking and selection with replacement are performed to control respondent burden while maximizing the quality of price indexes by ensuring sufficient item coverage for the publication of indexes in the three classification systems.

 Further sample refinement occurs when survey economists conduct a final review of the sampled classification groups and counts of items per classification group within the collection units, making any adjustments necessary.
 The collection units are then assigned to the regions where the data collection occurs and the field economist contacts the company to carry out the initial interview and conduct the price survey.